PiyushMittl/java-TipsandTricks/spring.md

 ***Answer:***
 There are around 20 modules which are generalized into Core Container, Data Access/Integration, Web, AOP (Aspect Oriented Programming), Instrumentation and Test.

+Spring Core Container – This layer is basically the core of Spring Framework.
+It contains the following modules :
+Spring Core
+Spring Bean
+SpEL (Spring Expression Language)
+Spring Context

+Data Access/Integration – This layer provides support to interact with the database.
+It contains the following modules :
+JDBC (Java DataBase Connectivity)
+ORM (Object Relational Mapping)
+OXM (Object XML Mappers)
+JMS (Java Messaging Service)

+Transaction
+Web – This layer provides support to create web application.
+It contains the following modules :
+Web
+Web – MVC
+Web – Socket
+Web – Portlet

+Aspect Oriented Programming (AOP) – In this layer you can use Advices, Pointcuts etc., to decouple the code.

+Instrumentation – This layer provides support to class instrumentation and classloader implementations.

+Test – This layer provides support to testing with JUnit and TestNG.

+Few Miscellaneous modules are given below:

+Messaging – This module provides support for STOMP.
+It also supports an annotation programming model that is used for routing and processing STOMP messages from WebSocket clients.
+Aspects – This module provides support to integration with AspectJ.

 # Spring Boot #
 ***Question 1:***